Why Eggs and Rabbits Are Associated With Easter26 comments

 The Easter Egg

 The first full moon after the Spring Equinox, the moon right before Easter is called the Egg Moon.
 Native Americans named the full moon of each month to help them keep track of the seasons.
-April’s moon has several names including the Egg Moon, such as the Full Pink Moon, the Full Spouting Grass Moon, and, among coastal Native American tribes, the Full Fish Moon.
+April’s moon has several names including the Egg Moon, which is the Full Pink Moon.
+Also called the Full Spouting Grass Moon, and, among coastal Native American tribes, the Full Fish Moon.

 During my research I found many interesting myths and symbology of the rabbit, which my Facebookers were right, is often a sign of fertility.
 In ancient times it was thought that since rabbit reproduced so readily because it was hermaphrodite.
 Thereafter associated with the Virgin Mary.
 Want to read more about symbols of the rabbit that I found during my research?
 Three Hares. (sometimes symbolizing the Trinity) This I found fascinating and plan to research it more.